golioth/docs/docs/guides/golioth-platform-getting-started/6-platform-authorize-devices.md

 title: Authorizing Devices
 ---

-#### Prerequisites

-- `goliothctl` CLI installed
-- Authenticated with Golioth - see [Authentication](./authentication)
-- Have a project - see [Create a Project](./create-project)

-As we saw on the [Manage Devices](./manage-devices) we can create the device, but for it to connect to our platform, we also need to create a credential for it.
+As we saw on the [Manage Devices](./platform-manage-devices) we can create the device, but for it to connect to our platform, we also need to create a credential for it.

 Currently we only support PreShared Key based authentication, but we are gonna be adding more in the future.